Distribution Dependent SDEs for Navier-Stokes Type Equations

-The real-world model in physics is for $d=3$.
-In this case, Leray \cite{L} proved the weak existence for $u_0\in L^3(\R^3)$ and studied the blow-up property.
-See \cite{Feng, P,Tao} and references within for the blow-up in $L^p, p\ge 3$, and see \cite{Qian} and references therein for the study using probabilistic approaches.

-In this paper, we propose a new type stochastic differential equation (SDE) depending on distributions in the future, such that the solution of \eqref{E1} is explicitly given by the initial datum $u_0$ and the pressure $\wp$.
-By proving the well-posedness of the SDE, we derive the well-posedness of \eqref{E1} in $\C_b^n (n\ge 2)$, see Theorem \ref{C2} below.
+Besides existing probabilistic characterizations on Navier-Stokes equations, see \cite{Qian} and references therein, in this paper we propose a new type stochastic differential equation (SDE) depending on distributions in the future, such that the solution of \eqref{E1} is explicitly given by the initial datum $u_0$ and the pressure $\wp$.
+By proving the well-posedness of the SDE, we derive the well-posedness of \eqref{E1} in $\C_b^n (n\ge 2)$ with given pressure (which is however a part of solution in Navier-Stokes equations), see \cite{22n} for an analytic characterization on the pressure to ensure $\nn\cdot u_t=0$.